Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’ve been on the hunt for a new laptop, but aren’t sure which stores (online or otherwise) are going to offer you the best combination of price discounts, shipping speed, and customer service, then you’ve come to the right place!
+You can also look at our best laptops guide for more laptop options.

 So, after more than 30+ hours of research, ordering, returning products and testing each store’s customer service team, we can confidently say that Newegg is the best place to buy a laptop.
 The site offers a powerful suite of search tools, the selection is almost unparalleled, and the support staff ranked A+ during our testing.